volterraedge/terraform-provider-volterra/docs/resources/volterra_nat_policy.md

     enable = true
     name = "NAT to Internet"

-    // One of the arguments from this list "cloud_connect node_interface segment virtual_network" must be set
+    // One of the arguments from this list "cloud_connect network_interface node_interface segment virtual_network" must be set

-    node_interface {
-      list {
+    network_interface {
-        interface {
+      refs {
         name      = "test1"
         namespace = "staging"
         tenant    = "acmecorp"
-        }

-        node = "master-0"
       }
     }
   }